Arithmetic completely regular codes: Preliminaries and definitions

 By an {\em eigenvalue} of $\Gamma$, we mean an eigenvalue of $A=A_1$.
-Since $\Gamma$ has diameter $D$, it has at least $D+1$ eigenvalues; but since $\Gamma$ is distance-regular, it has exactly $D+1$ eigenvalues\footnote{See, for example, Lemma 11.4.1 in \cite{Godsil}.}.
-We denote these eigenvalues by $\theta_0,\ldots,\theta_D$ and, aside from the convention that $\theta_0=k$, the valency of $\Gamma$, we make no further assumptions at this point about the eigenvalues except that they are distinct.
+Since $\Gamma$ has diameter $D$, it has at least $D+1$ distinct eigenvalues; but since $\Gamma$ is distance-regular, it has exactly $D+1$ distinct eigenvalues and $E_0,\dots,E_D$ are the orthogonal projections onto the eigenspaces.
+We denote by $\theta_i$ the eigenvalue associated with $E_i$ and, aside from the convention that $\theta_0=k$, the valency of $\Gamma$, we make no further assumptions at this point about the eigenvalues except that they are distinct.